Lukoil Arena: History

 The stadium officially opened on 5 September 2014.
 Spartak played a friendly football match against Red Star Belgrade and drew 1–1, with Dmitri Kombarov scoring the first goal for Spartak at the new stadium after a free-kick.
 On October 12, 2015, a bronze statue of the Spartak and USSR national team player Fyodor Cherenkov was inaugurated next to the stadium.

 The stadium was constructed on the site of the Tushino Airport.
 The new stadium was included in Russia's bid for the 2018 FIFA World Cup, hosting the opening game, with Luzhniki Stadium slated to host the final.
-The stadium was completed ahead of VTB Arena, which originally was planned for the World Cup opener.
+The stadium was completed ahead of the VTB Arena, which originally was planned for the World Cup opener.
 It was also one of four stadiums used for the 2017 FIFA Confederations Cup.
 Artists such as Incubus, Triggerfinger (Park Live 2015) have all performed at the stadium.

-Available at the stadium are navigation assistance from volunteers, storage rooms, registration of children, lost and found office.
+Available at the stadium are navigation assistance from volunteers, storage rooms, registration of children and a lost and found office.
 Two sectors with 50 seats each are available for people with disabilities.
 This part of the arena is furnished with ramps and elevators.
 In 2018 the stadium won the nomination for the best stadium in Russia.

 In February 2024, the commission of the Russian Premier League did not allow Spartak to hold RPL matches at the Lukoil Arena due to the stadium's non-compliance with the regulations.
 Due to record snowfalls and a heating system failure, the newly laid lawn was severely damaged.